Jalal-Amourgha/Spotify-Clone/README.md

 ## Technologies Used

+- **React**: A JavaScript library for building user interfaces.
-- **Next.js**: A React framework for server-side rendering and building static web applications.
+- **Vite**: A fast build tool and development server for modern web projects.
 - **TypeScript**: A superset of JavaScript that adds static types, enhancing code quality and maintainability.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
 - **ReactPlayer**: A React component for playing media from various sources including YouTube, SoundCloud, and more.

 ## Live

-Visit the live demo of the Spotify Clone Website: <a href="(https://spotifyclone-git-main-jalals-projects-129a6bc1.vercel.app/)" target="_blank">Here</a>
+Visit the live demo of the Spotify Clone Website: <a href="https://Jalal-Amourgha.github.io/Spotify-Clone/" target="_blank">Here</a>

 ## Usage